| | |

 • Slice the eggs in half lengthwise and set on a platter or egg plate.

 • Scoop out the yolks and put them in a medium bowl.
 With a fork or small masher, mix the yolks with the chopped olives and onion, 3 tablespoons of mayonnaise, and the mustard.
-Taste and more mayonnaise and salt and pepper, as needed.
+Taste and add more mayonnaise, as needed, and season with salt and pepper to taste.

 • Using a teaspoon or cookie scoop, fill the egg white halves with the yolk mixture.